The Lease Accounting Manifesto

 - Accounting – Guides from the Big Four audit firms number over 1000 pages in length.
 In addition to the balance sheet changes, there are lots of additional disclosures that have resulted in 3-4 new pages of footnotes being added to most annual reports.

-In 2019, the challenges became so overwhelming that the Financial Accounting Standards Board (FASB) extended the deadlines for privately held companies to allow more time to prepare.
+In 2019, the challenges became so overwhelming that the Financial Accounting Standards Board (FASB) extended the deadlines for privately held companies to allow them more time to prepare.

 ENTERPRISE LEASE ACCOUNTING SOFTWARE